richardg867/MultiPoolMiner/README.md

 - Stage 3: when 3 timers expire relating to one pool, the pool is kicked

 Watchdog timers reset after three times the number of seconds it takes to get to stage 3.

+**-MPHApiKey**
+Set your API key from MiningPoolHub.
+Will automatically update statistics for workers on https://miningpoolhubstats.com